INguyen22/Practice-session-3-hwk/hobbies.md

-eating
+1, eating
-listening to music
+2, sleeping
-reading
+3, listening to music